 - Construction and rehabilitation of 12 armouries and 6 temporary storage kits for the national defence and security forces and 1 regional depot of ammunition in Bouar for the national defence forces.

 - Capacity building through 11 training sessions related to weapons and ammunition management (WAM) for 51 members of the national defence and security forces.

 - Destruction of 246,666 explosive items, 194 tons of commercial explosives and over 2.3 million items of ammunition.

-- Support to Restoration and Extension of State Authority (RESA) and to the NATCOM-SALW: UNMAS strengthens national capacities to enable the CAR authorities to independently manage weapons and ammunition for the long term, by building specialized infrastructure and building national capacity in the safe management and storage of weapons and ammunition through various trainings.
-UNMAS also provides technical assistance to the National Commission to fight against the Proliferation of Small Arms and Light Weapons (NATCOM-SALW) to enhance SALW controls and reduce the illicit flow of weapons.
+2. Support to RESA and to the NATCOM-SALW: UNMAS strengthens national capacities to enable the CAR authorities to independently manage weapons and ammunition in the long term, by building infrastructure and providing various training specialized in WAM.
+UNMAS also provides close technical assistance to the National Commission for the Fight against the Proliferation of Small Arms and Light Weapons (NATCOM-SALW) in the implementation of the Nation Action Plan (NAP) to achieve better SALW control and reduce the illicit flow of weapons.

 3. Support the implementation of the APPR, the RCPCA and the Arms embargo: UNMAS supports the national government in the implementation of the National Recovery and Peacebuilding Plan (RCPCA) and the Accord Politique pour la Paix et Réconciliation en RCA (APPR) through the provision of technical expertise on WAM to the national authorities, supporting the deployment of defence and security forces, contributing to the restoration of peace, security and to national reconciliation.
 Lastly, UNMAS supports the Sanctions Committee and the Panel of Experts in line with UN Security Council resolution 2507 (2020) on the Arms Embargo in CAR.